php-telegram-bot/core/README.md

 $telegram->setLogPath($BOT_NAME.'.log');
 ```

-(New!)
 Set verbosity to 3, to log also curl requests and responses from the bot to Telegram:

 ```php
 $telegram->setLogRequests(true);